Common Questions

 When you work backwards, you already have a mechanism through which you can filter information.
 Think of road trips: it can be fun to just get in the car and drive but that type of road trip takes a very long time and is inefficient.
 On the other hand, a road trip where the destination is already plugged in to Google Maps avoids the distraction of the exit ramps along the way.
 Social problems are complex and urgent; we don’t have time for the scenic route.
 Plus, the efficient route is more persuasive and will tell a clear story of progress or challenge.

 So, depending on the problem or question, think about what information do you need to solve it.
 What level of data is most helpful?
 What level of data is available?
 What makes you think that there is a problem?
-If you have an idea for a solution, how would you know if you were wrong?
+What is your hypothesis?

 Also note that these data are imperfect.
 There are nuances and technical issues with both Census and state-managed data, which is why you should consider this a first stop on an inquiry path.
 More localized data is important, as well as qualitative information and storytelling, for the complete picture.